Indonesian slang: Grammar

 The overall structure of Indonesian slang is not all that different from formal Indonesian, although in many cases sentences are simplified or shortened when necessary.
 The differences between formal and colloquial Indonesian are most evident in vocabulary and grammatical structures (e.g. affixes).

 Vocabulary

 The structure of the Indonesian slang language is mostly derived from formal Indonesian.
-However, its vocabulary is a different story altogether.
-Indonesian slang vocabulary is enriched by a combination of derivatives or loan words/structures from foreign languages such as Min Nan commonly referred to as Hokkien, English, and Dutch, as well as local ethnic languages such as Batavian, Sundanese, and Javanese.
+However, its vocabularies are different story altogether.
+Indonesian slang vocabularies are enriched by a combination of derivatives or loan words/structures from foreign languages such as Min Nan commonly referred to as Hokkien, English, and Dutch, as well as local ethnic languages such as Batavian, Sundanese, and Javanese.
 However, in many cases, new words are simply created at random and their origins often quite obscure.

 A large proportion of the vocabulary used in Indonesian slang language was developed from formal Indonesian through several methods, most of which are listed below: